alamenai/webpack-config-starter/README.md

 * Open [`index.html`](index.html) in your browser.

 ### Without webpack.config.js
->Webpack +4 does not require webpack.config.js for small projects
+>Webpack +4 does not require webpack.config.js for basic configuration

 * Check and read [`index.js`](index.js).
 * Notice that I added `import _ from "lodash"` in the script.